abhi19833/TripFlux/README.md

 # TripFlux

-TripFlux is a full-stack travel management application designed to help users plan, track, and document their journeys effortlessly.
-Users can create travel logs, manage trips by status (visited, ongoing, or wishlist), and store photos and videos in one organized space.
-The AI Travel Assistant helps generate itineraries, packing lists, and budget estimates based on user preferences.
-TripFlux also includes expense tracking to manage travel spending effectively.
-With a clean and intuitive interface, the platform focuses on simplicity and usability.
-All travel data is securely stored and accessible anytime.
-TripFlux transforms travel experiences into structured, memorable stories.
+TripFlux is a full-stack travel web application designed to help users plan, track, and document their journeys in one place.
+Users can create travel logs, organize trips by status (visited, ongoing, or wishlist), and securely upload photos.
+The application includes an AI Travel Assistant that generates itineraries, packing lists, and budget estimates based on user preferences.
+Expense tracking features help users monitor travel spending effectively.
+With a clean and intuitive interface, TripFlux focuses on simplicity, usability, and secure access to travel data anytime, turning trips into well-structured and memorable experiences.

 ---